 This is one of the richest regions in Canada in terms of food resources, it is one of the most productive places on earth in terms of fish harvesting it has some of the most abundant wild game on earth, they have one of the longest growing seasons of any Canadian province particularly in lower BC where they grow peaches, cherries, apricots and numerous other vegetables and fruits with the exception of citrus.

 Self-sustaining horticulture with a diverse selection of crops is most likely to occur within this region thus it is more likely to support the highest human population densities after an SHTF situation.
 However, because of the general dryness of the Okanagan desert, the ability to power large scale irrigation systems is going to be essential.
+Canada has a lot of resources, which in an SHTF situation can feed a lot of people, although odds are that in a major SHTF situation most people who know about the location of some of these natural resources will head that way.

 Because so many people will flock to this region security may be a big risk factor.
 In terms of firearms, the actual amount of firearms is moderate as there are about 250k registered gun owners which are around 6% of the local population.
 In addition, as it is a coastal environment with many islands and much avid mariners piracy will be another security risk.